My Own ESP32 IoT Device for Collecting Sensor Data - For Beginners and Arduino Users

 • Arduino users can transition directly to ESP32 development without any sense of unfamiliarity.
 (Using the Arduino development environment)

-Beyond simply using the ESP32,
+Beyond simply using ESP32 hardware,

-you will experience the entire process from circuit design using KiCad to PCB fabrication, firmware writing, and hands-on practice, developing the
+you will experience the entire process from circuit design using KiCad to PCB fabrication, firmware writing, and hands-on practice,

-ability to integrally understand hardware + software.
+developing the ability to integrally understand hardware + software..

 The lecture covers the following core technologies:

-• Digital Input/Output (GPIO) via buttons and LEDs
+• Digital input/output (GPIO) via buttons and LEDs

 • Analog input and sensor data processing